selay/handyapi-card-bin-list/README.md

 ## Referer

 Including the Referer (not referrer) header with your API requests is highly encouraged.
 However, if you're making the request from the frontend (e.g., using JavaScript in a browser), the browser will automatically include the Referer header, so you don't need to set it manually.
-The Referer header helps us provide targeted support and may also reduce the chance of your request being blocked.
+The Referer header helps us provide support when you reach out and may also reduce the chance of your request being blocked.

 ## Getting Started